vmware-samples/cloud-native-storage-self-service-manager/README.md

 1. Basic Auth - The CNS manager admin can choose fixed credentials at the time of deployment.
 This auth mechanism is less secure than OAuth2 to be used in Production.
 Nevertheless, it can be used for a quick deployment to test the application and in air-gapped environments where the vCenter is not connected to the internet.
 See these [instructions](docs/book/deployment/basicauth.md) for basic auth deployment.

-2. OAuth2 - With OAuth2, the authentication is delegated to an OIDC provider such as Gitlab, Github,Google etc. It does require creating an OAuth application on the OIDC provider before deploying CNS manager.
+2. OAuth2 - With OAuth2, the authentication is delegated to an OIDC provider such as Gitlab, Github, Google etc. It does require creating an OAuth application on the OIDC provider before deploying CNS manager.
 See these [instructions](docs/book/deployment/oauth2.md) for OAuth2 deployment.

 ## Enabling TLS for your deployment